Home Chemistry Analytical Chemistry Ion Exchange Resin

 For the water softening, we used natural or artificial zeolites as synthetic cation exchange resin because they are regenerated many more times.

-In this resin, the chloride ion is the exchangeable ion and the rest is the non-exchangeable bulky polymeric cation.
+An anion exchange resin material is a polymer having amines or quaternary ammonium groups in a polymeric network.
+In this resin, the chloride ion is the exchangeable ion while the rest is the non-exchangeable bulky polymeric cation.

-Anion exchanger → (Resin anion+)Cl−
+Anion exchanger → (Resin cation+)Cl−

-(Resin anion+)Cl− + OH− → (Resin anion+)OH− + Cl−
+(Resin cation+)Cl− + OH− → (Resin cation+)OH− + Cl−

 A significant application of both cation and anion exchange resin is softening or deionization of water.
 Depending upon the labile groups, ion exchange resins are broadly classified into four groups.

-Strongly basic anion exchange resin containing quaternary or tertiary amine groups in their exchange site.
+A strong base anion exchange resin shows excellent physical and chemical stability.
+It also exchanges the different anions under a wide range of pH.
 Dowex IX8, Dowex 21K, and Amberlite IRA 400 are examples of strongly basic anion exchange resins.

-Weakly basic anion exchange resin containing an OH group in their exchange site.
+Weakly basic anion exchange resin material containing an OH group as a labile group.
+They are typically regenerated with sodium hydroxide, ammonia, or sodium carbonate.
 Dowex 3 and Amberlite IR 4B are examples of weak base anion exchange resin.

-The idea of ion exchange resin first comes from the agricultural investigation.
+The idea of ion exchange resin first comes from agricultural investigation.
 This time, the process is used widely for the analysis of micronutrients in soils.

-Water softening
+Water Softening

 A significant application of ion exchange resin is softening or deionization of water.
 Temporary hardness caused by calcium or magnesium bicarbonate can be easily removed by boiling or the addition of lime water.

-Water purification
+Water Purification

 For example, the plutonium-uranium extraction process is used for the separation of plutonium and uranium.
 These two radioactive metals are widely used as fuel in nuclear power reactors.